 But Tiger coach Greg Best is mostly concerned with just getting back in the win column.

 "We're missing Walker's scoring and his rebounds and just his presence on the court in general, but we have to keep looking for other guys to step up," Best said.
-"It's

 On the girls side, Fannett-Metal (9-8) will visit Chestnut Ridge (5-13), a team that is winless in the Sideling Hill League.
 Like their male counterparts, the Lady Tigers need a victory - they're on a four-game losing streak.
 Despite that, F-M coach Jen Lauthers was very pleased with their most recent loss, a 66-61 defeat at the hands of Northern Bedford.